 The above weekly chart for bitcoin showcases four occasions when the bitcoin RSI signaled overbought conditions.
 In the following weeks after the RSI peaked, the price declined between 50 and 72 percent.
 Overbought conditions are ideal times for traders to take profit on their position or close it entirely.

 Those willing to take the risk of making money on the way down could even open a short position.
 However, it's important to note that this indicator cannot be relied upon exclusively.
 As you can see above, BTC prices went on to print higher highs after breaking into the overbought region despite the RSI making a lower high.
 Divergences between the RSI and the price usually indicate a reversing trend, which occurred both times in the above example – so be careful.

 The RSI can also signal when the plummeting price may reach exhaustion by returning an "oversold" value.
 The lower the RSI goes below 30, the more oversold the asset is and the stronger could be the turnaround in prices.

-As seen in the daily chart above, the RSI dipped to or below 30, signaling oversold conditions four times in roughly 11 months and each time bitcoin responded by rallying 22 to 83 percent gains in the subsequent days.
+As seen on the daily bitcoin RSI chart above, when the RSI dipped below or almost reached 30, it signaled oversold conditions and bitcoin's price rallied by 76 to 332 percent in the subsequent months.

 Granted, RSI is not the holy grail of markets, however, the chart above shows the indicator produces good signals more often than not.